Archie-M96/enterprise-aws-vpc-terraform/README.md

-# Enterprise AWS VPC Infrastructure
+# Secure AWS VPC Foundation (Terraform)

 ## Why I Built This
-This is the foundational network layer I originally built for my fintech vault project, pulled out into its own repo to prove Infrastructure-as-Code and zero-trust networking as a standalone skill, not just a buried detail in a bigger build.
+This repository serves as the master network architecture for my broader cloud security portfolio (including a serverless fintech vault and compliance monitor).
+I needed to prove I could define a strict, zero-trust network boundary using Infrastructure as Code.
+Rather than relying on default VPCs, this project demonstrates how to construct an isolated, observable environment designed to keep sensitive data entirely off the public internet.

 ## What I Built
-- **Zero-Trust Topology:** Isolated private subnets for sensitive backend services (Lambda, databases), with zero direct route to the internet.
+- **Network Isolation:** Provisioned a custom VPC utilizing strict private subnets, with no direct route to an Internet Gateway.
-- **Cost-Optimized Private Routing:** An S3 Gateway VPC Endpoint routes internal traffic to AWS services on the private backbone, bypassing NAT Gateway data-processing costs entirely.
+- **Secure Routing:** Configured S3 Gateway VPC Endpoints so internal resources (like Lambda) reach AWS S3 over the internal AWS backbone, bypassing the public internet entirely.
-- **Automated Provisioning:** 100% of the network (VPC, subnets, route tables, endpoints) is defined in Terraform (HCL) for repeatable, drift-resistant deployment.
-- **Least-Privilege Ready:** Structured to integrate directly with strict IAM role boundaries and customer-managed KMS encryption.
+- **Baseline Observability:** Enabled VPC Flow Logs, routed to a CloudWatch log group with a strict 7-day retention policy, to capture network traffic at the foundation level.
+Deeper anomaly detection and SNS-based alerting on this traffic is built out as its own dedicated project (see `centralized-network-observability-dashboard`), rather than duplicated here.
+- **IAM:** Configured a dedicated IAM role with a trust policy scoped specifically to allow the VPC Flow Logs service to write to the CloudWatch log group, nothing broader.
+- **Deployment:** Authored in Terraform and deployed manually via the AWS CLI with local state management (`terraform.tfstate`).

 ## Why I Made These Calls
-I chose the Gateway Endpoint over a NAT Gateway because the traffic pattern here only ever needs to reach S3.
-NAT Gateways bill per hour plus per-GB processed, which is real cost for traffic that never needed general internet access.
-This only works because the pattern is narrow.
-A workload needing broader outbound internet access would still need a NAT Gateway.

-I also enforced isolation at the routing level, not just via security groups.
-The private subnet simply has no route to an Internet Gateway, so even a misconfigured security group can't expose it.

-## Tech Stack
-AWS (VPC, Subnets, Route Tables, Gateway Endpoints), Terraform
+- **VPC Endpoints over NAT Gateways:** NAT Gateways charge hourly and per-GB, and don't add privacy benefit here since the traffic only ever needs to reach S3.
+A Gateway Endpoint gives the same "off the public internet" posture at zero data-processing cost.
+- **Cost & Lifecycle Management:** The 7-day log retention window prevents runaway storage cost.
+  The whole environment was Free Tier-scoped and destroyed immediately after testing to maintain a $0.00 footprint.
+- **Local State:** For this foundational sprint, I kept Terraform state local to focus entirely on getting the network routing, IAM scoping, and Flow Logs pipeline correct before adding the operational complexity of remote state.

 ## What I'd Do Next
-This is single-AZ right now.
-At real scale I'd replicate across multiple Availability Zones for availability, split Terraform state per environment instead of one shared state file, and enable VPC Flow Logs to CloudWatch so network traffic is actually auditable rather than assumed correct.
+The network architecture is secure, but the deployment methodology needs to mature for a multi-developer environment.
+Next:
+1. **Remote State Management:** Migrate `terraform.tfstate` to an S3 backend with DynamoDB state locking, to prevent concurrent-modification corruption.
+2. **Infrastructure CI/CD:** Wire this repo to a GitHub Actions pipeline instead of local `terraform apply` runs.
+3. **Security Scanning:** Add `tfsec` or Checkov to that pipeline to validate security group and network configs automatically before every deployment.